Meta vs. Apple: Why VR still needs its 'hero' app

 As it turns out, that's pretty much the case — and part of what's held VR back: a hero app, something people absolutely need to buy a headset to play or use.
 Think about it — what facilitated the AI craze we're in right now?
 ChatGPT, something everyone could use and understand.
 A few apps on Meta's Quest have gained large followings, but aren't unequivocally mainstream hits.

 "There really hasn't been a metaverse-related app that's taken off," said Insider Intelligence Principal Analyst Yory Wurmser.
 "Horizon Worlds, for instance, has a few hundred thousand users, tops.
 The apps that have gained a pretty large following are games, such as Beat Saber, or fitness apps, such as Supernatural.
-Those two genres are where most of the activity on Quests occurs—games especially."
+Those two genres are where most of the activity on Quests occurs — games especially."

 Meta held its Gaming Showcase on Thursday, unveiling a deluge of new titles for the Quest, tying its new offerings to a wave of high-value intellectual property, including "Assassin’s Creed Nexus VR," "Stranger Things VR," and "Ghostbusters: Rise of the Ghost Lord."
 These showcases are meant to show the breadth and depth of the games you can play on Quest, as the company is trying to both reach as large an audience as possible while hoping that, one of these, will finally be the mega-hit app, said IDC Research Director Ramon Llamas.